webgptorg/book/ABSTRACT.md

 The incredible growth in power of microprocessors and the Moore's Law have been the driving force behind the ever-more powerful languages, and it's been an amazing journey!
 Similarly, the large language models (like GPT or Claude) are the next big thing in language technology, and they're set to transform the way we interact with computers.

-This shift is going to happen, whether we are ready for it or not.
-Our mission is to make it excellently, not just good.
+This shift will happen whether we're ready or not.
+Our mission is to make it excellent, not just good.

 **Join us in this journey!**